-The transition to electric vehicles is speeding up and here Graeme Cooper, our Transport Decarbonisation Director, explains how the grid is ready to cope.
+The transition to electric vehicles is speeding up and here we explain how the grid is ready to cope.

 As the journey towards mass adoption of electric vehicles (EVs) speeds up, it’s vital that there’s enough clean energy to power this transport revolution.
-Transport Decarbonisation Director Graeme Cooper has long championed the adoption of EVs and is confident the grid can support the extra demand for electricity this transition will create.
+Our Head of Future Markets, Graeme Cooper, has long championed the adoption of EVs and is confident the grid can support the extra demand for electricity this transition will create.

 "There is definitely enough energy and the grid can cope easily,” he explains.
 “The growth in renewable energy means this is not static and smart metering will make this more efficient.
-For example, the growth in wind power from the extra offshore wind farms being developed will adequately meet the future demand for electrifying transport – an extra 100 terrawatt hours from our current 300 terrawatt hours consumed.
+For example, the growth in wind power from the extra offshore wind farms being developed will adequately meet the future demand for electrifying transport – an extra 100 terrawatt hours (TWh) from our current 300 TWh consumed.

 There is definitely enough energy and the grid can cope easily.

 "Preparations have been underway for a while, as we’ve been discussing how best we can work towards the green transport changeover with government, electricity distribution companies – who transport the energy from the grid to homes and businesses – service station operators and charge point providers for over two years."

-Things have begun to move forwards since Chancellor Rishi Sunak announced green transport funding of £1.3 billion, an increase from £500 million, in the March 2020 Budget.
+Things have begun to move forwards since Chancellor Rishi Sunak announced green transport funding of £1.3 billion ($1.55bn), an increase from £500 million ($600m), in the March 2020 Budget in the UK.
 And Prime Minister Boris Johnson’s announcement of a 10-point green plan included an ending of the sale of new petrol and diesel cars by 2030, speeding up the changeover to electric cars by 10 years.

 People are already beginning to embrace this shift and sales of EVs tripled in October 2020 versus the same month in 2019.
 They’re now sold in similar numbers to diesel cars – around one in seven of all new cars sold.
 Without the impact of COVID lockdown, EV sales would have been expected to rise even further.